doc4d/docs/docs/Project/components.md

 When you select an update command:

 - a dialog box is displayed and proposes to **restart the project**, so that the updated dependencies are immediately available.
 It is usually recommended to restart the project to evaluate updated dependencies.
-- if you click Later, the update command is no longer available in the menu, meaning the action has been planned for the next startup.
+- if you click **Later**, the update command is no longer available in the menu, meaning the action has been planned for the next startup.

 #### Automatic update

 The **Automatic update** option is available in the **options** menu at the bottom of the Dependency manager window.

-When this option is checked (default), new GitHub component versions matching your [component versioning configuration](#defining-a-github-dependency-version-range) are automatically updated for the next project startup.
+When this option is checked (default), new GitHub or GitLab component versions matching your [component versioning configuration](#defining-a-github-dependency-version-range) are automatically updated for the next project startup.
 This option facilitates the day-to-day management of dependency updates, by eliminating the need to manually select updates.

 When this option is unchecked, a new component version matching your [component versioning configuration](#defining-a-github-dependency-version-range) is only indicated as available and will require a [manual updating](#updating-dependencies).
 Unselect the **Automatic update** option if you want to monitor dependency updates precisely.